Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 -----

 ## Accept a multiple-token offer
-   1. The process to accept a multiple token offer is the same as it for a single token offer.
+   1. The process to accept a multiple token offer is the same as for a single token offer.

    You don't need to have a wallet for all tokens being offered.
 In this case, you should verify that the asset ID matches the CAT you want to receive.